-OBJECTIVE - To provide for the daily operation, organization, and coordination of the transportation planning process; To provide administrative oversight that will focus on planning for a multi-modal
+To provide for the daily operation, organization and coordination of the transportation planning process and to reach out to the public for input.

+To provide administrative oversight that will focus on planning for a multi-modal transportation system that promotes interagency and citizen participation in the planning process.

-To provide MPO staff the opportunity for professional development through attendance of training workshops, courses and meetings.
+To provide MPO staff the opportunity for professional development through attendance of training workshops, courses, and meetings.